dzeroone/express-firebase/README.md

 # Express-Firebase CRUD sample
+I am using firestore database for this project

 ## Setup
 ### Add serviceAccountKey.json
 Grab this _serviceAccountKey.json_ informations from firebase console and add it to the root directory of your project.